canarybit/cc-docs/docs/inspector.md

 #### Evidence Verification

-* Attestation report verification
+* Evidence verification
-Inspector verifies that the attestation report is valid and was signed by the submitted VCEK certificate.
+Inspector verifies that the evidence is valid and was signed by the submitted VCEK certificate.

 * Certificate chain verification
 Inspector verifies the submitted certificate chain.
 The verified certificate chain can have one of the following formats.